lame-impala/params_ready/README.md

 is probably what we want to be able to pick the values up from URI variables later.

-Call `relation[:ordering].by_columns` to get a hash where keys are column names and values indicate current ordering for each column.
+Call `relation[:ordering].by_columns` to get a hash where keys are column names and values indicate current ordering for each column and its position in the ordering clause.
 It may be useful if you are marking column headers in your view with arrows or other visual hints to indicate ordering.

 ### Pagination
 This library implements two standard pagination methods: offset based and keyset based.